Luke F. Walton

 4. P4 gives the builder response: build systems where error stays owned.

-Four papers, P1 → P4, then the answer-engine that demonstrates them.
+Four papers, P1 → P4.
 DOI records prove the works; site pages are the canonical surfaces here.

 The Decision No One Authored: The Answerability Gap in Generative AI